psobusiak/applover-pgf/frameworks/mentorship.md

           - "Shares their expertise to develop mentee’s expert skills e.g. mentor is an expert in machine learning and is able to guide a mentee in this direction"
           - "Working with this person should leave team members feeling like they are going to leave with something significantly better than they came into"
 ---

+### What is it about?
+Mentorship skills refer to your will and ability to serve as a mentor to other peer in order to help them grow within their area of expertise.
+These skills and exemplary behaviors correspond to helping your mentee in their career development by guiding him towards their goal based on your experience.